 Also, remember that sometimes employers are not designers, so it will be good if you’re able to explain the concept of UX design in layman’s terms.
 Imagine you’re explaining how a UX designer works to a beginner.

-Prepare your answers and good luck with your UX design interview!
+Prepare your answers.
+Good luck with your UX design interview!